maemo-leste/maemo-leste.github.io/content/maemo-leste-march-2018-update.rst

 for an Alpha releases here: `Alpha release milestone
 <https://github.com/maemo-leste/bugtracker/milestone/4>`_.

-A lot of major things are still missing, a few obvious ones are phone calls, UI and daemons for conversations, integration for wifi connectivity, integration for 3g data, 3d acceleration for various supported platforms, support for Qt applications and some sort of Android application support.
+A lot of major things are still missing.
+A few obvious ones are phone calls, UI and daemons for conversations, integration for wifi connectivity, integration for 3g data, 3d acceleration for various supported platforms, support for Qt applications and some sort of Android application support.
 We will try to cover